Colostrum Gummies: What the Factory Floor Reveals

 Flavor drift and oxidation risk

-If the colostrum input includes a meaningful lipid fraction (even modest), oxidation can become the quiet driver of sensory complaints.
-It may not be noticeable on day one, but it can creep in during shelf life, especially in fruit-forward profiles.
+If the colostrum includes a meaningful lipid fraction (even modest), oxidation can quietly drive sensory complaints.
+Not noticeable on day one, but can creep in during shelf life—especially in fruit-forward profiles.

 • Off-notes intensify as the product ages